 NW-SCC PN students are those who have been admitted to or reinstated into the PN program on the Muscle Shoals campus.
-After completion of the PN certificate, NW-SCC PN students may apply for transfer into the last two semesters of the ADN program without a LPN license based on the following conditions:
+After completion of the PN certificate, NW-SCC PN students may apply for transfer into the last two semesters of the ADN program (to complete the 1+1 curriculum) without a LPN license based on the following conditions:

-- Meet all the ADN program admission and progression requirements. - Apply to transfer into the ADN program within 7 days of the day grades are posted for the semester of the completion of the NW-SCC PN program with PN certificate. - No more than one semester has lapsed since completion of the PN certificate at NW-SCC.
+- Meet all the ADN program progression requirements. - Apply to transfer into the ADN program within 7 days of the day grades are posted for the semester of the completion of the NW-SCC PN program with PN certificate. - No more than one semester has lapsed since completion of the PN certificate at NW-SCC.